-Engineers at University of Queensland in Australia have made a breakthrough on solar PV technology that could possibly turn any flat surface into a solar generator.
+Engineers at the University of Queensland in Australia have made a breakthrough on solar PV technology that could possibly turn any flat surface into a solar generator.

-They’ve been able to suspend the dots in a material that can be 3D-printed and applied to a surface or flexible sheet, turning it into prompt solar cell.
+They’ve been able to suspend the dots in a material that can be 3D-printed and applied to a surface or flexible sheet, turning it into a prompt solar cell.

 “The new class of quantum dots the university has developed are flexible and printable,” Prof. Wang said.

 “This opens up a huge range of potential applications, including the possibility to use it as a transparent skin to power cars, planes, homes and wearable technology.”

 Prof. Lianzhou Wang and fellow researchers further added that their new solar PV technology has broken global records for energy conversion efficiency as previous work using quantum dots has managed to generate an energy efficiency of 13.4%, while the new record set by Prof. Wang and fellow researchers is 16.6% and they are trying to increase it to 20%.

 “Our new record is 16.6 percent, a 3.3 percent jump on the previous figure, a nearly 25 percent improvement,” Prof. Wang added.

 The energy efficiency of a solar PV cell is the rate at which it converts sunlight into electricity.